nibr-lab/Fractal-Dimension-and-Lacunarity-in-Gliomas/README.md

 5. Python Notebook 4 (ML Classification): Detailed steps of the Machine Learning classification algorithm (train and test sets) and generation of relevant images and plots.
 6. Python Notebook 5 (ML Classification analysis): Statistics validating the accuracy and sensitivity of the machine learning algorithms.
 7. R Notebook 1 (CPH Model Hazard Ratio Calculation): Code implementing the Cox Proprtional Hazards model to find out the hazard for each group divided by the log rank statistics (mentioned in manuscipt, Methods: Statistical Analyses).
-8. R Notebook 2 (Survival Analysis (KM curve)): Survival analysis using the Kaplam Meier estimator.
+8. R Notebook 2 (Survival Analysis (KM curve)): Survival analysis using the Kaplan Meier estimator.

 9. TCGA_LGG_GBM_radiomicFeatures_clinicalDetails.xlsx --> Excel sheet containing clinical information of all the subjects